zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_HC.md

   timeZone: "Europe/Paris"
   useAdditionalOptions: "--sa"
   cuupName: "oai-cuup"
-  mcc: "001"   # check the information with AMF, SMF, UPF/SPGWU
+  mcc: "001"   # check the information with AMF, SMF, UPF
-  mnc: "01"    # check the information with AMF, SMF, UPF/SPGWU
+  mnc: "01"    # check the information with AMF, SMF, UPF
   tac: "1"     # check the information with AMF
   sst: "1"     #currently only 4 standard values are allowed 1,2,3,4
   cuCpHost: "oai-cu" #
-  n2IfName: "eth0"    # if multus.n2Interface.create is true then use n2
-  n3IfName: "eth0"   #if multus.n3Interface.create is true then use n3 or you can only use 1 interface n2 or eth0
+  n3IfName: "eth0"   #if multus.n3Interface.create is true then use n3 or you can only use 1 interface n3 or eth0
-  f1IfName: "eth0"   #if multus.f1uInterface.create is true then use multus.f1uInterface.Ipadd
+  f1IfName: "eth0"   #if multus.f1uInterface.create is true then use f1 or you can only use 1 interface n3 or eth0
-  e1IfName: "eth0"   #if multus.e1Interface.create is true then use multus.e1Interface.Ipadd
+  e1IfName: "eth0"   #if multus.e1Interface.create is true then use e1 or you can only use 1 interface n3 or eth0
   f1cuPort: "2153"   #2153 if using same interface for f1 and n3 else standard port 2152 should be use if f1 and n3 interface are different
   f1duPort: "2153"   #2153 if using same interface for f1 and n3 else standard port 2152 should be use if f1 and n3 interface are different
 ```